epics-motor/motorPhytron/phytronApp/src/README.txt

 - Reference-Center (Driving on a reference signal to center) HOMF - m.aRC+, HOMR - m.aRC-
-COMMEN: If limit switch is reached, controller goes to axis error state
+COMMENT: If limit switch is reached, controller goes to axis error state

 - Ref-Center-Encoder (Driving on a reference signal to center and then to encoder zero pulse)